Free-radical theory of aging: Processes

 In chemistry, a free radical is any atom, molecule or ion with an unpaired valence electron.

 Free radicals are atoms or molecules containing unpaired electrons.
 Electrons normally exist in pairs in specific orbitals in atoms or molecules.
 Free radicals, which contain only a single electron in any orbital, are usually unstable toward losing or picking up an extra electron, so that all electrons in the atom or molecule will be paired.

 The unpaired electron does not imply charge; free radicals can be positively charged, negatively charged, or neutral.
+While a few free radicals such as melanin are not chemically reactive, most biologically relevant free radicals are highly reactive.

 Damage occurs when the free radical encounters another molecule and seeks to find another electron to pair its unpaired electron.
 The free radical often pulls an electron off a neighboring molecule, causing the affected molecule to become a free radical itself.
 The new free radical can then pull an electron off the next molecule, and a chemical chain reaction of radical production occurs.
 The free radicals produced in such reactions often terminate by removing an electron from a molecule which becomes changed or cannot function without it, especially in biology.
 Such an event causes damage to the molecule, and thus to the cell that contains it (since the molecule often becomes dysfunctional).

 The chain reaction caused by free radicals can lead to cross-linking of atomic structures.
 In cases where the free radical-induced chain reaction involves base pair molecules in a strand of DNA, the DNA can become cross-linked.